gaehlerm/SoftwareEngineering/README.md

 		main()
 	except CustomException as e:
 		print("Unable to process user input:")
-		print(e.what())
+		print(str(e))
 	except Exception as e:
 		print("Unknown issue.
-Please contact our customer support.") print(e.what())
+Please contact our customer support.") print(str(e))
 ```

 Try except blocks have some similarity to if else or switch case blocks.
 They are susceptible to bad code, especially to violating the SRP.
 Therefore, apply the same rule to try except blocks as to if else blocks.
 There should be very few lines of code within each case, usually a function call or a simple error message.
 Furthermore, try except blocks should be the only thing within a function.
 The single responsibility of this function is managing the try catch block.

 One common pattern is catching and reraising exceptions.
 This allows you to add additional information, depending on the type of exception.
 This is not worth the effort.
 This additional information is not really helpful to the user.
 Instead you should define a custom exception type and print an according message when catching it.
 With all the information you have at the time when the exception was thrown.

 Make sure your unit tests check the exceptions as well, exceptions are part of the code specification.
 However, in some cases it is impossible to write a unit test.
 For example, you should never read in a file in a unit test.
-Instead you should use dependency injection to inject a file object throwing an exception.
+Instead you should use dependenct inject a file object throwing an exception.
 We go into more details in the section on dependency injection. [chapter 13 writing better code with tests]

 ### Exceptions and goto

 By the way, you might have heard of the goto statement that was widely used until the 70ies.
-Then Edgar Dijkstra wrote the famous paper "Goto considered harmful" which basically ended the usage of the goto statement.
+Then Edsger Dijkstra wrote the famous paper "Goto considered harmful" which basically ended the usage of the goto statement.
 As always there was a lot of truth behind his argument but there are cases where goto statements are a legitimate choice.
 The Linux kernel is written in C which doesn’t have exceptions and thus the Linux kernel uses goto statements instead.
 The goto is called when an error occurs and redirects the code to the equivalent of a catch block.
 Thus, goto statements are not always that bad.
 But you can certainly write terrible spaghetti code if you abuse goto statements.

 # 19. Programming Paradigms

 There are several different programming paradigms.
 For several decades Object Oriented (OO) programming was the way to go.
 But it turned out that OO programming has its own problems as well.
 As I already mentioned several times, it is our goal to write code that is easy to understand.
 It is not our goal to write OO code at all costs.
 Procedural or Functional programming are equally valid programming paradigms.
-Nowadays there are also multi paradigm programming languages like python, or even C++, where you can mix these 3 different programming paradigms.
+Nowadays there are also multi paradigm programming languages like python, or even the good old C++, where you can mix these 3 different programming paradigms.

 ## Object Oriented programming